guybarnahum/aep/LLM.md

 ---

 ## Updated immediate next step
-👉 Start **PR7.8D — richer rationale publication / thread surfacing**
+👉 Start **PR7.9 — agents as persons**

 PR7.7 is complete, including delegation hardening.
 PR7.8A is complete as the cognition-foundation milestone.
 PR7.8B is complete as the controlled internal rollout milestone.
 PR7.8C is complete as the durable public-rationale artifact milestone.

-Specifically, PR7.8D should:
-1. publish already-safe public rationale into canonical related threads when such threads exist
+PR7.8D is complete as the bounded rationale publication into canonical threads milestone.

-2. keep rationale artifacts canonical and publish thread summaries on top of them
-3. skip safely when no related thread exists
+Specifically, PR7.9 should:
+1. strengthen employee-specific persona continuity across runs
+2. preserve employee-specific voice and working style without introducing a global shared persona layer
+3. keep cognition inside the employee boundary using private prompt profiles and identity seeds
 4. preserve the same hard privacy boundary:
   - no `internalMonologue` on public routes
   - no prompt-profile leakage
-  - no raw `privateReasoning` in thread messages or payloads
+  - no raw `privateReasoning` on public surfaces
 5. keep `/agent/run` orchestration-only
 6. keep `executionContext` provenance-only and free of cognition leakage
 7. keep outputs AEP-native through existing primitives: